cpplibv/libv/LIBV-TODO.md

 // -------------------------------------------------------------------------------------------------

 Window mode switching
 GLFW now supports switching between windowed and full screen modes and updating the monitor and desired resolution and refresh rate of full screen windows with glfwSetWindowMonitor.

 Window maxmimization support
 GLFW now supports window maximization with glfwMaximizeWindow and the GLFW_MAXIMIZED window hint and attribute.

 Window input focus control
 GLFW now supports giving windows input focus with glfwFocusWindow.

 Window size limit support
 GLFW now supports setting both absolute and relative window size limits with glfwSetWindowSizeLimits and glfwSetWindowAspectRatio.

 Localized key names
 GLFW now supports querying the localized name of printable keys with glfwGetKeyName, either by key token or by scancode.

 Wait for events with timeout
 GLFW now supports waiting for events for a set amount of time with glfwWaitEventsTimeout.

 Window icon support
 GLFW now supports setting the icon of windows with glfwSetWindowIcon.

 Raw timer access
 GLFW now supports raw timer values with glfwGetTimerValue and glfwGetTimerFrequency.

 Joystick connection callback
 GLFW now supports notifying when a joystick has been connected or disconnected with glfwSetJoystickCallback.

 Context-less windows
 GLFW now supports creating windows without a OpenGL or OpenGL ES context with GLFW_NO_API.

 Run-time context creation API selection
 GLFW now supports selecting the context creation API at run-time with the GLFW_CONTEXT_CREATION_API window hint value.

 Error-free context creation
 GLFW now supports creating OpenGL and OpenGL ES contexts that do not emit errors with the GLFW_CONTEXT_NO_ERROR window hint, provided the machine supports the GL_KHR_no_error extension.

 CMake config-file package support
 GLFW now supports being used as a config-file package from other projects for easy linking with the library and its dependencies.

 // -------------------------------------------------------------------------------------------------

-I dont know yet what it could be used for, but this is could be VERY handy! sfiane + decltype + operator , decltype(os << obj, void())
+I dont know yet what it could be used for, but this is could be VERY handy! sfinae + decltype + operator , decltype(os << obj, void()) yeee i get it now: void to regular void by: "(void_expression, regular_void)" and operator,(T, regular_void)

 // -------------------------------------------------------------------------------------------------